andrea-orione/orionotes/src/orionotes.typ

   degree: [Master degree in Astrophysics],
   // The date of the work.
 Set to none to disable.
   date: "Academic Year",
-  // What to write before the autors (the semicolon is not needed).
+  // What to write before the authors (the semicolon is not needed).
-  pre-autors: (sing:"Author", plur:"Authors"),
+  pre-authors: (sing:"Author", plur:"Authors"),
   // What to write before the professors (the semicolon is not needed).
   pre-professors: (sing:"Professor", plur:"Professors"),
-  // The typografic name of the level 1 section.
+  // The typographic name of the level 1 section.
   // TODO: Check the language dependency.
   top-section-name: "Chapter",
   // The image to insert in the first page.
 Set to none to disable.